seeq12/seeq-email-addon/README.md

-This repository is a Python project that hosts Seeq Data Lab based addons to enable email notifications.
+This repository is a Python project that hosts Seeq Data Lab based add-ons to enable email notifications.

 ----

-# Addons included
+# Add-ons included

 Currently, there is only one add-on on this project

 ## **seeq-email-condition-monitor**

-This addon monitors a Seeq condition and sends an email when the condition is triggered
+This add-on monitors a Seeq condition and sends an email when the condition is triggered

 ### User Installation Requirements (Seeq Data Lab)